alessmosca/test_part1/ReadMe.md

 ```

 ## Usage
-The user as to provide the input over the command line.
-The possible choice are shown:

 Run the application:
 ```
+cd build
 ./test_part1
 ```
+The user as to provide the input over the command line.
+The possible choice are shown:
 Command line interface:

 ```